ykim18mica/mica-gd220/lectures/proj-lyrical-mapping.md

 - HTML and CSS webpage

 ## Weekly schedule
-We have 4 weeks for this project so keep the timeframe in mind and plan accordingly.
+We have 5 weeks for this project so keep the timeframe in mind and plan accordingly.
 You want to challenge yourself with something new, but your goal needs to be realistic.

 ### Week 3
 project begins
 work on design mockups

 ### Week 4
-review mockups
+review and edit mockups
 work on HTML and CSS

 ### Week 5
 HTML and CSS cont'd

 ### Week 6
+HTML and CSS cont'd

+### Week 7
 project due

 -----